Have you ever thought about how many choices you make in a given day?

 13. Practice doing nothing – and liking it

 Have you ever felt like life is complicated or overwhelming because your schedule is jam-packed and you have a million to-dos?
+Are you constantly multitasking and feel like you never get anything done?

 Try scheduling an evening to yourself where you do nothing.
 You just sit and relax.